 - Show selected normalisations of measurement values (see next chapter for explanations)

 The parameters are displayed in their systematic order.
 Selecting a higher level in the classification also selects the levels below.
 To select levels with sublevels, click the checkboxes.
 Parameters of the lowest level are displayed in a box.
 To select parameters of this level please click directly on the box.
 Clicking a box or checkbox again clears the selection.
-Parameters for which a description is available are marked with an arrow.
-A click on this arrow leads you to the profile.
+Parameters for which a profile is available can be called up via a link.
+The link is visually marked with an arrow.

 After you have selected one or more values in a category, click on "Select" of the next category, which closes and saves the selection for the previous category and displays the parameters of the new category.